 Little Sesame is a fast-casual shop, serving fresh, veggie-centric Middle Eastern-inspired fare, including seasonal small plates, hummus bowls, pita sandwiches, and plant-based soft serve.
 Nick founded Little Sesame in 2016 with cousin David Wiseman and chef/partner Ronen Tenne in the 500 square foot basement of their former deli DGS, drawing on their combined culinary backgrounds, shared experiences in travel, and mutual love of good food.

 Nick is a 3rd generation DC native who began cooking at fifteen years old.
 Later, while cooking in New York City, he met Ronen.
-Nick and Dave have been partnered in the restaurant business for over ten years, building relationships with farmers to source menu ingredients, including their Organic Kabuli chickpeas grown exclusively for them by farmer Casey Bailey in Fort Benton, Montana.
+Nick and Dave have been partnered in the restaurant business for over ten years, building relationships with farmers to source menu ingredients, including their Organic Kabuli chickpeas grown exclusively for them by farmer Casey Bailey from his 5000 acre family farm in Fort Benton, MT.
 Ronen is from Tivon, Israel, where memories of the markets drew him to cook and create his interpretation of foods from the Silk Route region.

 As the city began to feel the effects of the pandemic, Little Sesame, like many other neighborhood eateries, were faced with shut-downs (The hospitality industry shed almost half a million jobs in March 2020).
 Nick and his team decided that they would change their business model in the light of the economic crises and school closings that underscored DC's food insecurity.

 Little Sesame launched Meals for the City, turning their commercial kitchens into community kitchens, preparing meals for D.C’s Ward 7 neighbors who have been most deeply impacted by the COVID-19 pandemic.
-In partnership with locally-based nonprofits, including World Central Kitchen, they will have served 75,000 meals from their Chinatown location by the time the initiative ends in early fall 2020.
+In partnership with locally-based nonprofits, including World Central Kitchen, they served 75,000 meals from their Chinatown location by the time the initiative ended in early fall 2020.

-Little Sesame Golden Triangle location is currently open for pick up and delivery and their Chinatown location will reopen Mid-September.
+Little Sesame Golden Triangle location is currently open for pick up and delivery.
 Learn more & follow along their adventures: @eatlittlesesame

 Cover photo by Anna Meyer Photo for Little Sesame.